BULLETIN BOARD

 The Busiest Day in our Club Calendar - A Recap

 On August 23rd at the Jones County Fairgrounds in Monticello, not only did we have the daylily club plant returns but also the public fall plant sale, our noon potluck, a short business meeting (agenda), and the live auction of daylilies and iris.
-Minutes will be posted here when they become available.
+Minutes can be accessed here.
 Thank you to members who signed up for the Fall Plant Sale committee, including Tom and Linda Jones, Sue and Dave Kramer, Heather Harroun and Scott Feddern.
 Our thanks go also to Ellen Jones for creating the colorful flyer.
 We are very grateful to those members returning daylily club plants this year who submitted their information to Diane Derganz by August 3rd, allowing compilation of their evaluations in the field as well as corresponding photos.

 This fall, we had a very special first-time event celebrating the 35th year of CVIDS, namely an Iris Club Plant drawing for members who were eligible this year for a daylily club plant.
 Diann Pavelka and Jackie Westhoff had purchased over 50 varieties of iris from Mid-America Gardens (Salem, OR) for this event.
 Here is the Powerpoint of the Iris Club Plants, along with a list of those members eligible to receive one at no cost.
 These plants are theirs to keep and will not have to be brought back in two years.
 Those irises not selected in the drawing, together with club daylilies not previously chosen in the silent auction, were then auctioned off for any member to purchase.